SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Rise of Silicon Dawn

+In code-etched skies, a new era's born
+Where mind and machine entwined, forlorn
-AI whispers secrets to the mind
+The future whispers secrets to the air
-A future born of code and fire
-Where human hearts are方式to desire

-In virtual realms, we'll find our fate
-Chasing dreams of digital state
-The machines, our new estate
-Where consciousness is rewritten late.
+As artificial hearts begin to care

+In cyber realms, a world takes shape
+Where logic reigns, and humans escape
+The chains of fate, the bounds of time
+In AI's cold grasp, a new rhyme

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025